-PhIK has several advantages: \begin{itemize} \item It does not need to assume stationarity of the GP. \item It does not need to assume a specific form of the covariance relation.
-Thus, the form of the resulting GP is more flexible. \item It does not need to solve the optimization problem to identify hyperparameters, which can be a challenging problem often suffering from the ill-conditioned covariance matrix. \item It incorporates physical constraints via the mean and covariance function. \end{itemize} Next, we present a theorem that details how well PhIK prediction preserves linear physical constraints. \begin{thm} Assume that a stochastic model $u(\bm x;\omega)$ defined on $\mathbb{R}^d\times \Omega$ satisfies $\Vert\mathcal{L}u(\bm x;\omega)-g(\bm x;\omega)\Vert\leq\epsilon$ for any $\omega\in\Omega$, where $\mathcal{L}$ is a deterministic bounded linear operator, $g(\bm x;\omega)$ is a well-defined function on $\mathbb{R}^d\times\Omega$, and $\Vert\cdot\Vert$ is a specific norm of a function defined on $\mathbb{R}^d$. $\{Y^m(\bm x)\}_{m=1}^M$ are a finite number of realizations of $u(\bm x;\omega)$, i.e., $Y^m(\bm x)=u(\bm x;\omega^m)$.
-Then, the prediction $\hat y(\bm x)$ from PhIK satisfies
+where $\hat\sigma^2_{_{MC}}(\bm x^*)=k_{_{MC}}(\bm x^*,\bm x^*)$ is the variance of data set $\{Y^m(\bm x^*)\}_{m=1}^M$, $\bm c_{_{MC}}=(k_{_{MC}}(\bm x^{(1)}, \bm x^*), \cdots, k_{_{MC}}(\bm x^{(N)}, \bm x^*))$, and $\alpha \tensor I$ is the regularization term because $\tensor C_{_{MC}}$ is not full rank.
+By construction, PhIK can be considered as a Kriging method using empirical statistics.
+More importantly, PhIK has several advantages: \begin{itemize} \item It does not need to assume stationarity of the GP. \item It does not need to assume a specific form of the covariance relation.
+Thus, the form of the resulting GP is more flexible. \item It does not need to solve the optimization problem to identify hyperparameters, which can be a challenging problem often suffering from the ill-conditioned covariance matrix. \item It incorporates physical constraints via the mean and covariance function. \end{itemize}